pointybeard/console/README.md

 # Console Extension for Symphony CMS

--   Version: 0.1.0
+-   Version: 1.1.0
--   Date: April 29 2018
+-   Date: June 08 2019
 -   [Release notes](https://github.com/pointybeard/console/blob/master/CHANGELOG.md)
 -   [GitHub repository](https://github.com/pointybeard/console)

-The Symphony Console extension provides access to the Symphony core from the command line.
+A [Symphony CMS](http://getsymphony.com) extension that provides access to the Symphony core from the command-line.

 Developers can include commands in their extensions, allowing for operations not suited to a web frontend.
 The command API gives straightforward access to the Symphony core framework, including database, config, authentication, and logs.

 ## Installation